rackerlabs/rackspace-how-to/content/cloud-servers/use-scheduler-hints-to-create-a-server.md

 ### Create a server with scheduler hints

 You can create a server with scheduler hints by using curl calls or API browser plug-ins.
-Make sure that you have the server UUIDs for any servers that you want to build *close to* or *far away* from.
-The UUIDs can be found on the **Server Details** page in the **Servers** section of the [Cloud Control Panel](https:\\login.rackspace.com).
+Make sure that you have the server Universal Uniform Identifiers (UUIDs) for any servers that you want to build *close to* or *far away* from.
+You can find the UUIDs on the **Server Details** page in the **Servers** section of the [Cloud Control Panel](https:\\login.rackspace.com).

 In the following cURL examples, substitute the following variables with the